PrukhodzkoAnton/Prykhodzko/index.md

 ```
 ### About me
 When I was studying at University for the first time in my life I had a possibility to learn something about programming, but it was just basic knowledge.
 It was rather interesting for me.
 After University I worked in my sphere for a while, and i understood, that this sphere wasn't really interesting for me.
 I believe that you can be successful if you do what you love.
 So i decided to start learning programming.
-First, of course, I had to save money for my education, but when I began to studying.
-I realised that I want to do and to study.
-I will do my best this is what to have this job.
+First, of course, I had to save money for my education, but when I began to study I realised that I want to do and to study.
+I will do my best to have this job.

 ### In free time
 In my free time I don't like staying at home.
 I usually go out with my friends.
 My favourite pastime at weekends is volleyball.
 I also like football,reading, learning languages(English), visiting new places.